romanwicky/03-Experiment/README.md

 ## Goal

-1) Test 3 different visualizations, and run experiment with 10 participants.
+1) Test three different visualizations, and run experiment with 10 participants.
 2) Implement data generation and error calculation functions by Cleveland and McGill's paper.
 3) Basic analysis and reporting of results